 This course will be held entirely online.
 Each week a new topic will be covered.
-Information will be presented in videos, articles, book chapters, and additional information presented by the instructor via Power Point with audio and supplemental materials.
-The articles, Power Point, and supplemental material can all be accessed through BlackBoard.
+Information will be presented in videos, articles, book chapters, and additional information presented by the instructor via PowerPoint with audio and supplemental materials.
+The articles, PowerPoint, and supplemental material can all be accessed through BlackBoard.
 Students are responsible for understanding all of the information presented.
 For each of the course topics, students must complete either a discussion post and discussion response or quiz.
 These assignments are designed to ensure that students have an understanding of the core course content, as well as an ability to participate in classroom discussions in order to enrich their overall understanding of forensic psychology.
 These assignments will be due at specific dates throughout the semester (see Course Schedule at bottom of syllabus for a list of due dates).
 Students will also complete two exams and a final (see below for more information regarding these assignments).

-All assignments are due at 11:59 pm on the day they are due.
+\All assignments are due by 9:00 PM on the day they are due.

-If a task is due on 1/20/17, it MUST be submitted before 11:59pm on 1/20/17 in order to be graded.
+If a task is due on 1/20/18, it MUST be submitted before 9:00 PM on 1/20/18 in order to be graded.